 - Homebase: A CVA vote, left 45 stores to cease trading with 1500 jobs at risk

 What's caused this decline in high street performance?

-eCommerce, falling consumer confidence, rising inflation and an increased National Living Wage have all contributed to the long-term decline of the UK high street.
+Economic and political uncertainty, falling consumer confidence, changing consumer habits and rising inflation have all contributed to the long-term decline of the UK high street.